acode/cli/README.md

 ```
 $ mkdir stdlib-workspace
 $ cd stdlib-workspace
-$ stdlib init
+$ lib init
 ```

 You'll be asked for an e-mail address to log in to the stdlib registry, via the Polybit API server.
 If you don't yet have an account, you can create one from the command line.
-Note that you can skip account creation with `stdlib init --no-login`.
+Note that you can skip account creation with `lib init --no-login`.
 You'll be unable to use the registry, but it's useful for creating workspaces when you don't have internet access.

 Next, create your service:

 ```
-$ stdlib create <service>
+$ lib create <service>
 ```

 You'll be asked for a default function name, which is the entry point